 There are two functions you can use to search for issues that are in a certain state of SLA goal-ness:

 - breached() filters out issues whose last SLA cycle has failed to meet its target goal

 - everBreached() filters out issues that have failed to meet their target goal

 For example, if you wanted to find all the issues in your project that have successfully completed your first-response goals, use the following query:

 Find issues that have paused, completed and are still running an SLA clock

 There are three functions you can use to search for issues that are in a certain state of completion:

-- paused() filters issues whose current SLA cycle is paused due to a condition.
+- paused() filters issues whose current SLA cycle is paused.
+This is determined by your SLA conditions.
 For example, you may pause an issue's SLA clock when the issue's status is set to "waiting for customer".

 - withincalendarhours() filters issues whose SLA clock is running or not running according to the SLA calendar, not conditions.